 - We are an inclusive school: we welcome and celebrate diversity.

 - We have a caring ethos and value all members of our school community.

-- The class teacher has overall responsibility for the care of every child in their class, the refore this is your first point of contact if you have a concern.
-If further support is needed, the class teacher will liaise with the inclusion manager for further advice or support.
+- The class teacher has overall responsibility for the care of every child in their class, the therefore should always be your your first point of contact if you have a concern.
+If further support is needed, the class teacher will liaise with the SENDCo for further advice or support.
 This may involve a referral to an outside agency such as the behaviour support team or speech and language therapy.

 - Personal Health and Social Education is part of the curriculum.

 - We liaise with parents using a link book to support the family if a child has behaviour problems.